Fancy starting a sports blog and getting loads of freebies?

 FWIW: I’m just about at the stage now where ‘quite good’ brands approach me.

 As a new blogger with 100,000 hits a year no-one is likely to be that interested in you.
-You are on the low tier unfortunately.
+No-one.
+You are on the lowest tier unfortunately.
 Exceptions exist for 100,000-hit blogs, not many though.
 To be clear: my stats are significantly higher than that level.
 (I’m not boasting, just saying it how it is to put things into perspective for you)

 So you may well have to wait a few more months.